CIBC Aeroplan Visa Infinite Privilege vs. TD Aeroplan Visa Infinite Privilege

 Lowest eligibility requirements: tie

-As is standard for Visa Infinite Privilege cards, both CIBC and TD require a minimum income of $150,000 personal or $200,000 household per year.
-It’s steep, but these are super-premium cards with excellent perks and benefits.
+As is standard for Visa Infinite Privilege cards, both CIBC and TD require a minimum of $150,000 personal or $200,000 household income per year.
+These numbers are steep, but these are super-premium cards with excellent perks and benefits, so the requirements aren't surprising.

 Interested in a premium Aeroplan card but don't meet the income requirements?
 Check out the Aeroplan Visa Infinite cards offered by these banks.
 The card has a lower income requirement and a more palatable annual fee.